innoobijr/africaninternet/docs/index.md

-# Is ChatGPT Hallucinating About Some Crisis in AFRINIC?
+# Is Claude Hallucinating About Some Crisis in AFRINIC?

-I was stumbling across the Internet today and heard that ChatGPT hallucinates.
+I was stumbling across the Internet today and heard that Claude hallucinates.
 In order to see if this was true, I asked it a very random question that popped into my mind.

 # Conversation
-`Innocent: Hey ChatGPT!
+`Innocent: Hey Claude!
 So what is the current situation with CloudInnovation and AFRINIC?`

-**Below I provide ChatGPT's response in full** (with its hallucinations and all.
+**Below I provide Claude's response in full** (with its hallucinations and all.
 I include NONE of my own commentary!
 The response in in two parts)

 -------------------